barbalex/bb4/README.md

 # Goal

 Most migrants and refugees arriving in Europe cross the Mediterranean.

-The purpose of this website is to provide a rough overview by focusing mainly on the Central Med and by covering both maritime and political events.
+The purpose of this website is to provide a rough overview by focusing mainly on the Central Mediterranean and by covering both maritime and political events.

 # History